How to stay warm when camping in a Mazda Bongo in cold weather

 Posted on

 Even though we went near the beginning of October, it was still freezing!
 The weather was quite unpredictable.
 It was 6 degrees when we woke at around 7am to 7.30am in the morning, so who knows how cold it had been overnight.
-In the day time though, it was really warm by midday in the sun.
+In the day time, however, it was really warm by midday in the sun.
 So warm, in fact, that we had to take all our layers off and we were in t-shirts!

-It seems a shame to have the van all through winter and not be able to use it.
-Even though I detest the cold weather, I do sometimes like wrapping up warm and getting outdoors.
+It seems a shame to have the campervan all through winter and not be able to use it.
+Even though I detest the cold weather, I do like wrapping up warm and getting outdoors.
 I don’t want to totally hibernate inside for the entire winter.
 I love being outdoors in nature and seeing the change in season.
 I just need to find a way to stay warm!

 Wrap up warm!